Summary: Dracaena fragrans corn plant, grown in many forms, usually multiple plants of staggered heights, hardy indoors when acclimated.

 Some of its other common names include mass cane or Massangeana cane.
 The fragrans flower gave the plant its name from the sweet-smelling fragrant flowers it occasionally produced.

-The different forms and cultivars such as dracaeana deremensis, dracaena reflexa and dracaena sanderiana make the dracena plant one of the most popular groups of houseplants grown today.
+The different forms and cultivars such as Dracaena Michiko (deremensis sport), Dracaena reflexa (Pleomele) and Dracaena sanderiana make the dracaena plant one of the most popular groups of houseplants grown today.

 They are also among the best of all interior plants.
 Here is what one interior plant professional said about Dracaena fragrans Massangeana.